teeso/beaconsync/README.md

 Be sure to click "Update" to save your changes.
 (I forget to do that even more often than I forget to activate plugins.)

-Avoid setting more than 1 UUID or major/minor per post, as this may result in undefined behavior in apps.
-Using UUID but not major/minor is fine though: for example, if each of your beacons has its own UUID you might choose to set only the UUID and not major/minor.
-Apps must be compatible with this use.
+Avoid adding more than 1 UUID or major/minor per post, as this may result in undefined behavior in apps.
+Adding UUID but not major/minor, or major/minor and not UUID is fine though: for example, if each of your beacons has a different UUID you may choose to add only UUID.
+Apps must support this usage.

 How apps should use a beaconsync site
 ---